 The ICC prosecution also raised alarm concerning witness disappearance.
 The prosecution identified cases of witnesses disappearing through kidnapping.
 Many of them turned up dead and others disappeared completely.
 This caused a lot agony and anguish to their families.

 The ICC blamed witness disappearances indirectly on the president, his deputy, and their cronies.
 There are cases where the prosecution could not trace its witnesses when the cases were in session.
 Others went into hiding fearing for their lives due to intimidation and harassment.

 We must not forget the plight of the post-election violence victims.
 Politicians exploited them for political gains.
 The media forgot about them and absurd stories about politicians take lead.

 The interest by the ICC to reopen the cases in the future was evident.
 After all, ICC admits that when it issued summons against the Ocampo Six, it was a baby.
 It says it learned from its mistakes.
 It remains for everyone to see whether it has grown up.

 The victims got weary and gave up on ever finding justice.
 The court failed them, but most of all, the State failed them.

 As Kenyan people, we failed them when we pretended that we had forgotten and moved on.
-Truth is we covered a wound that will soon be ripe and might lead to an event worse than the one we experienced in 2007/08.
+The truth is, we covered a wound that will soon be ripe and might lead to an event that is worse than the one we experienced in 2007/08.